 A: You can always request a different Mentor.
 To accomplish this, send an email to firstname.lastname@example.org.
 You should say who your current Mentor is, and the kind of help that you want from a new Mentor.
 However, you don’t have to give a reason for wanting a change.
 SCORE will assign a different Mentor within a week to ten days.

 4. Specific Types of Mentoring Activities

 4.A.
-Q: I need to develop a business plan (or for a marketing plan or for a financial plan, etc.).
+Q: I need to develop a business plan (or for a marketing plan or a financial plan, etc.).
 Will my SCORE Mentor help me write this plan?

 A: Generally, SCORE Mentors will not help you write your entire plan.
-They may contribute bits of text here and there, but writing the plan is basically your job.
+They may contribute bits of text here and there, but writing the plan is your job.
 However, they can provide outlines of what a plan should contain and they will offer suggestions about what to include (or not include) in each section of the plan.
 They will review (often in great detail) what you’ve written and point out ways to improve what you’ve written.
 As long as you’re making progress in developing your plan, they’ll be willing to keep reviewing it until you agree that it’s ready to

 4.B Q: I need to apply for a loan for my business.
 Will my SCORE Mentor help me prepare the loan application documents?

 A: SCORE Mentors will help you advise you on how to gather and prepare the information that goes into a loan application.
 They will usually review and sometimes provide suggestions as to the best way to present your business and financial situation to a potential lender.
 However, they won’t fill out the application for you.